arvigeus/AZ-204/Topics/Containers.md

 Endpoint: `<registry>.azurecr.io/<repository>/<image-or-artifact>:<tag>`

 `<repository>` is also known as `<namepsace>`.
 It allows sharing a single registry across multiple groups within your organization.
 Can be multiple levels deep.
+Optional.

 ## [Working with Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli)